peterzieba/5Vpld/simulation/README.md

 </details>

 # Alternatives
-As this utility is somewhat erratic, alternatives are examined here.
+As WinSim is somewhat erratic, alternative approaches are examined here.

-Under the hood, WinSim creates a <code>.SI</code> file (simulation input) which contains test vectors that are ultimately provided to CUPL/CSIM, and result in a <code>.SO</code> file being generated.
+Under the hood, WinSim creates a <code>.SI</code> file (simulation input) which contains test vectors that are ultimately provided to CUPL/CSIM, and result in a <code>.SO</code> file (simulation output) being generated.

 One potential alternative to WinSim is to simply create test vectors in a <code>.SI</code> file and have CUPL/CSIM generate the <code>.SO</code> file for us and parse it directly.